JamieTasker/Spatial-File-Metadata-Collector-Class/README.md

 # Spatial File Metadata Collector Class
+**PLEASE NOTE - Readme not quite finished yet.
+Refer to comments in SpatialMetadata.py for more information.**

 A Python Class to collect simple Metadata on several GIS file types using Fiona and Shapely.

 I originally wrote this class for a former employer using GDAL Python bindings.
 I am now releasing